deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 Code editors make finding troublesome whitespace easier, but the error should also show the code snippet which threw the error.

-``IndentationError: expected an indented block`` means some code is missing an indent after a class/method/loop deceleration.
+- ``IndentationError: expected an indented block`` means some code is missing an indent after a class/method/loop deceleration.

-``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.
+ -``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.

-``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.
+- ``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.

 Code blocks in Python rely on indentation levels (1 level = 4 spaces), so whitespace can't be placed randomly.
 Code blocks are preceded by a ``:``, and all code in one block has the same indentation.